 Strictly speaking, you don’t need any equipment to follow this course – just an internet connection.
 But it will be very beneficial to your training if you can get hold of the following equipment.

 - A punch bag – ideally a Heavy Bag.
 Ideally capable of being punched at head height and kicked upwards at groin height (beware of metallic attachment points on the underside of many bags).
 Set somewhere that you can step around it, at least partially, and are unobstructed in throwing punches at head height and lower down the body.
 The heavier the better.
-Water is the recommended filling, but any filling will do.
+Water is the recommended filling, but any filling will do, although you may wish to avoid sand filling as it is liable to damage your joints with long-term use.

 - A Wooden Dummy – Wing Chun style.
 It should have two high arms crossed over, roughly level with your chest; one low arm roughly level with your naval; and one leg with a bend at roughly knee height.
-Ideally set on a large wooden frame which itself is attached to a wall, so it can absorb energy very well.
+Ideally set on a large wooden frame which itself is attached to a wall (or to additional vertical posts), so it can absorb energy very well.

 - A human Training Partner – ideally they will be of a similar height to yourself, or taller.
 But if you’re very tall, then your attacker is more likely to be shorter than you, so it’s equally worthwhile training with someone shorter than you in that case.